-At the Joslin Library we work hard to offer a variety of programs and events to entertain, teach, and most importantly, provide opportunities to gather as a community.
+At the Joslin Library we work hard to offer a variety of programs and events to entertain, teach, and most importantly provide opportunities to gather as a community.
 Have an idea for a great program?
 Looking for more information regarding our current offerings?
-Please contact our Librarian, Joy Worland, at firstname.lastname@example.org.
+Contact us at firstname.lastname@example.org

 All programs are at the Joslin Library unless otherwise indicated.

 April 27th at 1pm join Cameron Russell and Elias Bennett as they share their epic adventure biking 12,000 miles through the Americas through Argentina, Chile, Bolivia, Peru Ecuador and the jungles of Central America before reaching Vermont 11 months later.
 Throughout their trip they documented stories, shared acts of kindness and the humanity they witnessed along the way.
 Cam and Eli will present a stunning slideshow, share stories and host a question and answer session.

 May 4th Deb Helfrich returns for another presentation of “Woof!
 What is the Dog Saying?”
 Her last presentation was fun for all ages, engaging and drummed up so much interest, we are hosting her presentation again!
 Learn what your dog’s body language really means and how best to communicate with your furry friend.
 Starts at noon.

 SATURDAY MAY 25th at 2:00PM join Vermonter, author and storyteller Bill Torrey for an entertaining evening as he shares true stories of his life growing up in rural Vermont during the ‘60’s.

 Bill has won four Moth Story Slams in Burlington and New York’s Black Fly Story Slam.
 He’s performed with four other storytellers from around the world at the prestigious Wilbur Theater in Boston.
 Bill wowed the sold-out crowd of 1200 with his story of his challenging life spent in the woods of Vermont.